anton-jeran/FAST-RIR/README.md

 # FAST-RIR: FAST NEURAL DIFFUSE ROOM IMPULSE RESPONSE GENERATOR
 This is the official implementation of our neural-network-based  fast  diffuse  room  impulse  response  generator (**FAST-RIR**)  for  generating  roomimpulse responses (RIRs) for a given rectangular acoustic environment.
 Our model is inspired by [**StackGAN**](https://github.com/hanzhanggit/StackGAN-Pytorch) architecture.
+The audio examples and spectrograms of the generated RIRs are available [here](https://anton-jeran.github.io/FRIR/).

 ## Requirements